The Longevity Letter

 I'll probably write a post about fructose soon, but it's such an important topic that I'll note a few things here.

-- Fructose is a survival nutrient in periods of near starvation.
+• Fructose is a survival nutrient in periods of near starvation.
 It triggers animals (including humans) to store energy and water and become insulin-resistant to preserve sugar so the body and brain have enough fuel in a famine.
-The downstream effects leads to diabetes, high blood pressure, and increased adiposity (fat).
+The downstream effects lead to diabetes, high blood pressure, and increased adiposity (fat).

-- Fructose increases hunger by hijacking neuronal and hormonal pathways.
-Fructose increases ghrelin (which you’ll remember from last week’s post is the appetite-stimulating hormone) disproportionately compared to glucose.
-It also affects the endocannabinoid signaling pathway to reward food intake, so after eating an okay-tasting fructose-filled cookie from the grocery store, you still eat five more.
-Fructose also does not signal the brain that the body is full the way glucose does (shown in MRI studies).
+• Fructose increases hunger by hijacking neuronal and hormonal pathways.
+Fructose increases ghrelin (the appetite-stimulating hormone) disproportionately compared to glucose.
+It also affects the endocannabinoid signaling pathway to reward food intake.

-- Fructose decreases serotonin by decreasing serotonin reuptake transporter (SERT) protein levels in the gut, and SERT-deficient mice are used as models for depression.
-More research needs to be done here, but there’s a compelling theory that cutting fructose could help mood.
+• Fructose decreases serotonin by decreasing serotonin reuptake transporter (SERT) protein levels in the gut, and SERT-deficient mice are used as models for depression.

 Calories OUT